 We are focusing our research and development efforts in our strategic growth markets, namely automotive electronics and IoT new programming technologies, secure supply chain solutions, automated programming systems and their enhancements for the manufacturing environment and software.
-We are currently focusing our research and development efforts on strategic growth markets, including automotive electronics and IoT.
-We are developing technology to securely program new categories of semiconductors, including Secure Elements, Authentication Chips, and Secure Microcontrollers.
+We are developing technology and products to securely provision new categories of semiconductors, including Secure Elements, Authentication Chips, and Secure Microcontrollers.
 We plan to deliver new programming technology and automated handling systems for managed and secure programming in the manufacturing environment.
-We continue to focus on extending the capabilities and support for our product lines and supporting the latest semiconductor devices, including NAND Flash, e-MMC, UFS and microcontrollers on our newer products.
+We continue to focus on extending the capabilities and support for our product lines and supporting the latest semiconductor devices, including various configurations of NAND Flash, e-MMC, UFS, TPM and microcontrollers on our newer products.

-Our customer focus has been on strategic high volume manufacturers in key market segments like automotive electronics, IoT, industrial controls, consumer electronics and wireless as well as programming centers.
+Our customer focus has been on global and strategic high-volume manufacturers in key market segments like automotive electronics, IoT, industrial controls and consumer electronics as well as programming centers.